xdefago/stats-ci/README.md

 }
 ```

-Similarly, the confidence interval on the geometric and the harmonic mean can be computed as follows.
+Similarly, the confidence interval on the _geometric mean_ and the _harmonic mean_ can be computed as follows.
 ```rust
 # use stats_ci::*;
 let data = [ 10.6, 6.6, /* ... */ ];